plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 You must prioritize the communication and restoration required by this section over your regular work.
 However, a Cercle Lead of a Cercle that contains all Rôles affected by your action may change this default priority.

-## Article 3: Governance
+## Article 3: Gouvernance

-### 3.1 Scope of Governance
+### 3.1 Scope of Gouvernance

-Within a Cercle's Governance Process, the Cercle may:
+Within a Cercle's Processus de Gouvernance, the Cercle may:

 - **(a)** define, amend, or remove its own Rôles; and
 - **(b)** define, amend, or remove its own Politiques; and